Back to National Guide

 How We Calculate

 Estimates are based on current licensed Painter rates in the Adelaide metro area, adjusted for typical timber types and conditions.
 All prices include GST.
 Figures cover standard residential deck and fence painting or staining.
-Structural timber repairs, new construction, and pergola work are excluded.
+Structural timber repairs, new deck construction, and pergola work are excluded.

 Know what you need?